Asnvir/VolunNear-frontend/README.md

 # VolunNear-frontend

 VolunNear is an application designed to bridge the gap between volunteers and organizations in need.
-The platform simplifies the process of volunteer registration, activity management, feedback collection, and notification subscriptions, facilitating efficient coordination of volunteer efforts.
+With its user-friendly interface and powerful features, the platform makes the user experience smooth, fast, and enjoyable, saving valuable time for everyone involved.
+For volunteers, it’s incredibly easy and convenient to find opportunities that match their preferences, while organizations can effortlessly find and manage volunteers, as well as coordinate volunteer activities.

 ## Project Video